Main image

 The committee may choose to receive dissertation drafts in any form.
 VCU requires electronic submission of all dissertations.
 See the Graduate School website for the dissertation manual and the Graduate Bulletin website for university regulations, procedures and deadlines.

 Given the varied nature of doctoral research, there is no set time frame for completion of a dissertation.
-It is expected, however, that the dissertation will be completed about two years after attaining candidacy.
-It takes that much time to complete research, prepare and revise successive drafts and receive comments from the director and members of the committee.
+It is expected, however, that full-time students GTA-funding aim to complete their dissertation in the Spring of their fourth year in the program.
 Students should clarify expectations regarding time frame, satisfactory progress and submission of drafts with their committees at the outset.

 Dissertation credits are graded S (satisfactory), U (unsatisfactory) and F (failing).
 Grades are assigned by the dissertation director, who should clearly articulate what the student is expected to produce each semester.
 S and U grades are not calculated in the GPA.
 However, credits graded U do not count toward graduation requirements and may need to be repeated.
 Receipt of a U may result in review of the student for termination from the program.
 A grade of F will be assigned if the student fails to remain in contact with the director and/or submits no work or evidence of research activity for the semester.
 A grade of F will result in immediate termination as specified in the Graduate Bulletin.